 Be as Fresh as (Daisy?!)

-As a retired person, you have all the experience and the wisdom of the world.
+As a retired person, you have all the experience and wisdom of the world.
 You bring to the table something that a fresh young professional can never stake a claim at.
 But at the same time, you lack that very freshness and rawness of younger talent.
 Never let that come in your way!

-Even if you are a retired employee looking for a new job, tired of the life and its dares (understandable!), keep yourselves young (at heart?), alive and kicking in front of the potential employer.
+Even if you are a retired employee looking for a new job, tired of life and its dares (understandable!), keep yourselves young (at heart?), alive and kicking in front of the potential employer.
 Bear a positive attitude, and display a willingness to work and learn even at this age.